Khalisani Mahavidyalaya: History

 The institution was established on 1 September 1970 to cater to the educational and cultural needs for the people of a locality stretching to the rural neighborhood in the western fringe of the town of Chandannagar.
 The establishment was possible because of the initiative taken by some pious and philanthropic persons.
 In the initial years of the journey the college achieved the recognition of the UGC under 2F and 12B, and got the affiliation under the University of Burdwan.
 The early years witnessed the excellence of the College in National Service Scheme and in the establishment of Hooghly District Blood Donors Society.
 From the last two decades of the last century Khalisani Mahavidyalaya have expanded their horizon and introduced various subjects in both Honors and General courses in B.A., B.Com. and B.Sc. streams.
 The College is now providing 12 Honors courses, apart from four courses in the general stream to almost 1000 students for each session, who come from a large feeder zone comprising the urban settlements like Chandannagar, Chinsurah, Bandel, and the rural areas of Singur.
-Majority of the students passed from the institutions are at present well established citizens in various facets of professions.
+Students passed from the institutions are at present well established citizens in various fields of the society.
 It is affiliated to University of Burdwan.